-The PHA will identify eligible disabled persons on its waiting list and/or the CAN's wait list.
+The PHA will identify eligible disabled persons on its waiting list.
 After the family is determined eligible to receive a Section 8 subsidy, the family will be admitted to participate in the program in accordance with HUD regulations and other requirements and with policies stated in the DOH administrative plan.
 If any vouchers remain, the PHA will open its waiting list to disabled persons who have not applied for the PHA's Section 8 Housing Choice Voucher Program.